Additional Book Information

 by Astrid Lindgren, illustrated by Ilon Wikland

 Nine-year-old Karl Anders Nilsson is the unwelcome foster child of an uncaring couple.
-Lonely and neglected, he yearns for simple things, things that many children already have: a warm, loving home of his own, someone to share his sorrows and joys with, and, most important, his real father.
+Lonely and neglected, he yearns for simple things, things that many children already have: a warm and loving home of his own, someone to share his sorrows and joys with, and, most important, his real father.

-Then, on October 15th, Karl Anders Nilsson simply disappears.
+Then, on October 15, Karl simply disappears.
 Where has he gone?
 (Police are searching for him!)
-But Karl is far away from chilly Stockholm, in Farawayland, where he has found his father, who is none other than the King of that land.
+But Karl is far away from chilly Stockholm, in Farawayland, where he has found his father, who is none other than the king of that land.
 And now Karl faces a truly dangerous mission.
 Prophecies have foretold his coming for thousands of years.
 He, his new best friend Pompoo, and Miramis, his wonderful flying horse with a golden mane, must travel together into the darkness of Outer Land to do battle with Sir Kato, the cruel abductor of the children of Farawayland.
-Only a child of the royal blood can stop him….
+Only a child of the royal blood can stop him...

 Click to enlarge image